-8.6 EXAMINATIONS
+8.6 Examinations

-- 8.6.1 Formal examinations, held during the formal examination period, may be scheduled on days of Religious Observance as identified in the Religious Observance Calendar.
-Due to the restrictions of having to schedule a large number of examinations within a time-constrained examination period, the examination timetable cannot, unfortunately, accommodate the diversity of religious observance requirements. - 8.6.2 The University understands that there may be occasions when a student may be unable to attend an examination due to religious observance.
-If religious observance means that a student will miss a formal scheduled examination, the student should submit a Mitigating Circumstances form in accordance with the requirements of the mitigating circumstances policy and regulations.
-Except where the Faith and Spirituality team is unable to confirm that the examination coincides with a day of religious observance, the student will be offered a deferral to the next available opportunity. - 8.6.3 During the formal examination period, students should make arrangements to pray at lunch time, and then to fulfil their afternoon prayer obligations after the end of an afternoon examination, so as not to disturb other candidates by leaving and returning to the examination room. - 8.6.4 If the clothes worn by any candidate for an assessment or formal examination make the identification of that person difficult, they should bring with them to the examination room some form of identification with a signature and replicate that signature in the presence of the invigilator on request.
-Otherwise they will be required to reveal their features to an invigilator of the same gender in private, sufficiently to allow their identity to be checked.
+- 8.6.1 Formal examinations, held during the formal examination period, may be scheduled on days of religious observance as identified in the Religious Observance Calendar.
+Due to the restrictions of having to schedule many examinations within a time-constrained examination period, the examination timetable cannot accommodate the diversity of religious observance requirements. - 8.6.2 The University understands that there may be occasions when a student may be unable to attend an examination or a scheduled assessment (such as an in-class test, presentation, or performance) due to religious observance.
+If this means that a student will miss a formal scheduled examination or assessment, the student can submit a Mitigating Circumstances claim requesting a deferral to the next available assessment period.
+No evidence will be required to support the Mitigating Circumstances Claim, except where the Faith and Spirituality team is unable to confirm that the scheduled examination or assessment coincides with a day of religious observance, as published in the Religious Observance Calendar.

+- 8.6.3 During the formal examination period, students should arrange to pray at lunch time, and then to fulfil their afternoon prayer obligations after the end of an afternoon examination, so as not to disturb other candidates by leaving and returning to the examination room. - 8.6.4 If the clothes worn by any candidate for an assessment or formal examination make the identification of that person difficult, they should bring some form of identification with a signature to the examination room and replicate that signature in the presence of the invigilator on request.
+Otherwise they will be required to reveal their face to an invigilator of the same gender in private, sufficiently to allow their identity to be checked.